What is this course about?

 How does this new course fit impact students who place in LRC099 (Introductory Algebra)?

 Students who place in LRC 099 may opt to take Math 104 instead of LRC 099.
 Math 104 is available to all students who place into developmental math.
-However, if a student has declared a major that requires an intensive algebra course or a calculus course and he or she has placed into LRC 099, that student should take LRC 099, then Math 106, then whatever other courses are required for their path.
+However, if a student has declared a major that requires an intensive algebra course or a calculus course and they have placed into LRC 099, that student should take LRC 099, then Math 106, then whatever other courses their path requires.

 How will the course content for Math 104 differ from Math 106?